wingkwong/leetcode-the-hard-way/solutions/0400-0499/0429-n-ary-tree-level-order-traversal-medium.md

 ---
-description: 'Author: @wingkwong, @lonyehan | https://leetcode.com/problems/n-ary-tree-level-order-traversal/'
+description: 'Author: @wkw, @lonyehan | https://leetcode.com/problems/n-ary-tree-level-order-traversal/'
 tags: [Tree, Breadth-First Search]
 ---

 # 0429 - N-ary Tree Level Order Traversal (Medium)

 ## Problem Statement

-Given an n-ary tree, return the *level order* traversal of its nodes' values.
+Given an n-ary tree, return the _level order_ traversal of its nodes' values.

-*Nary-Tree input serialization is represented in their level order traversal, each group of children is separated by the null value (See examples).*
+_Nary-Tree input serialization is represented in their level order traversal, each group of children is separated by the null value (See examples)._

 **Example 1:**